 Bank Enterprise Award Program Benefits

 The BEA Program awards FDIC-insured depository institutions for increasing their investments and support of CDFIs and advancing their community development financing and service activities in the most economically distressed communities.
-Over the past six rounds, from FY 2016 through FY 2021, BEA Program award recipients have increased:
+Over the past seven rounds, from FY 2016 through FY 2023, BEA Program award recipients have increased: